Niacinamide

 If your skin is the type that throws a small tantrum every time you introduce something new, start once daily and build up.
 A small number of people get a brief flushed feeling at higher concentrations.
 That's a histamine response, not damage, and it usually settles as your skin adapts.

 Niacinamide is the diplomat of skincare.
-It pairs well with almost everything you already own:
+It gets along with almost everything you already own:

 - L-ascorbic acid (vitamin C): the "they cancel each other out" myth is busted.
 They work on pigmentation from different angles.